-In the Graduate Record Exam (GRE), those intending to major in philosophy perform better than students in all other fields by a wide margin.
+Philosophy students are also well-prepared for professional and graduate programs in a broad range of areas.
+In the Graduate Record Exam (GRE), philosophy students perform better than those in all other fields by a wide margin.
 In the Verbal Reasoning section and in the Analytic Writing section of the GRE those intending to major in Philosophy did better than those in all other subjects.
 In the Quantitative Reasoning section those intending to major in Philosophy did better than all other non-scientists.
 Philosophy majors consistently do well in the Law School Aptitude Test (LSAT) and have a higher rate of acceptance at law schools than any other major.

-According to the 2015 AAC&U survey, "Employers prioritize liberal and applied learning for all college students."
+According to the 2015 AAC&U survey, "Employers prioritize liberal and applied to learn for all college students."

-91 percent of employers said that, “a candidate’s demonstrated capacity to think critically, communicate clearly, and solve complex problems is more important than his or her undergraduate major.”
+91% of employers said that “a candidate’s demonstrated capacity to think critically, communicate clearly, and solve complex problems is more important than his or her undergraduate major.”

 In addition, employers "endorse broad learning as essential to long-term career success."